Fundamentals of behavioral finance: Confirmation bias

 What can you do about it?

 Combatting confirmation bias requires open and effective communication.
 Start by querying clients about their long-held investment opinions, so that you can understand their perspective thoroughly.
-Then, gather an array of viewpoints and present clients with information that provides alternative points of view or adds nuances to their long-held investment beliefs.
+Then, gather an array of viewpoints and present clients with information that provides alternative perspectives or adds nuances to their long-held investment beliefs.

 Set up systems to help override clients’ cognitive impulses around investing.
 This may include creating objective trading rules around when clients can buy, sell, and rebalance their holdings.
 Such strategies can help them avoid making sudden investment decisions driven by their confirmation bias.